April 13, 2018 IN: Community Stories, Our Voices

 Lundy Khoy was born in a Thai refugee camp to Cambodian parents fleeing the war that tore their country apart.
 When Lundy was a year old, she and her family were resettled as refugees in the U.S.

-Due to her good behavior, she was released after 3 months and placed on supervised probation.
+Due to good behavior, she was released after 3 months and placed on supervised probation.
 Lundy went back to school, and began to work to get her life back on track.

 Towards the end of her probation period in 2004, Lundy was detained by Immigration and Customs Enforcement (ICE) officers, and informed that she would be deported to Cambodia.